 How much money can I receive through Second Career?

-The Ministry of Advanced Education and Skills Development will grant each student up to a maximum of $28,000 to cover tuition, books, transportation and living expenses for up to two years.
+The Ministry of Training, Colleges and Universities will grant each student up to a maximum of $28,000 to cover tuition, books, transportation and living expenses for up to two years.
 Students are also expected to make a financial contribution towards their training.

 What does Second Career not cover?